autopi-io/documentation/docs/cloud/device_management/nested_customers.md

                 |_ user B
 ```

-The permissions model follows a top down appreoach, and only in that direction, this means that any users created on the nested customers, will only ever be able to see the devices directly associated to that account, at most, ie. full device access for a user on a nested account will see only the devices actually associated to the account, and not devices from the parent account / top account.
+The permissions model follows a top down approach, and only in that direction,
+this means that any users created on the nested customers, will only ever be
+able to see the devices directly associated to that account, at most, ie. full
+device access for a user on a nested account will see only the devices actually
+associated to the account, and not devices from the parent account / top account.

-So in the example above, `user A` can only see devices in the `nested customer A` account, and the same for `user B`, but the `admin` user can see devices from both the top account, and any nested customers.
+So in the example above, `user A` can only see devices in the `nested customer A`
+account, and the same for `user B`, but the `admin` user can see devices from both
+the top account, and any nested customers.

 ## Managing Nested Customers